FormulaMonks/python-obfuscation/README.md

 ## Organization

-The target is the project at the [app](app) directory, then each method will reside in a directory with a ``setup.sh`` script that will setup and run the particular technique.
+The target is the project at the [app](app) directory, then each method will reside in a directory with a ``Makefile`` that will setup and run the particular technique.
 Also a ``README.md`` should be available in each directory explaining the current option, highlighting its pro and cons.